A novel measurement of the neutron magnetic form factor from A=3 mirror nuclei

-The $^3$H, $^3$He, and $^2$H gas targets were contained in 25~cm long aluminum cells~\cite{target_NIM}.
-Two $^3$H cells from Savanah River Site were used, one for each run period~\cite{Li:2022fhh}.
+The $^3$H, $^3$He, and $^2$H gas targets were contained in 25~cm long aluminum cells~\cite{target_NIM, Arrington:2023hht}.
+Two $^3$H cells from Savannah River Site were used, one for each run period~\cite{Li:2022fhh}.
+The $^3$He target thicknes is 53.23$\pm$0.53~mg/cm$^2$, while the two $^3$H cells had nominal thicknesses of 84.95$\pm$0.28 and 84.79$\pm$0.28~mg/cm$^2$, before accounting for $^3$H decay or target density modifications due to beam heating.
 It was found that the second cell, used for the data taking at 4.323~GeV, had a (4.12$\pm$0.20)\% $^1$H contamination~\cite{Li:2022fhh}.
-To correct for this contamination, $^1$H elastic data was used to estimate the amount of contamination, and $^1$H scattering data, when available, or simulations were used to subtract the $^1$H contribution from the $^3$H data.
-The $^3$H thickness was then reduced by (4.12$\pm$0.20)\% to correct for the presence of $^{1}$H~\cite{Li:2022fhh}.
+To correct for this contamination, all settings with $^1$H elastic data ware used to estimate the amount of contamination an simulations were used to subtract the $^1$H contribution from the $^3$H data.
+The $^3$H thickness was then reduced by (4.12$\pm$0.20)\% to correct for the presence of $^1$H~\cite{Li:2022fhh}.
 A correction was also applied to account for the reduction in gas density seen by the beam as a result of target heating, determined to be a 9.4\% (6.0\%) for $^3$H ($^3$He)~\cite{Santiesteban:2018qwi} at the average beam current of the experiment.
-Finally, because the tritium decays into $^3$He over time (up to 4.21\% by the end of the run period), the $^3$He contribution was subtracted, based on the $^3$He measurement, and the target thickness reduced to account for the tritium decay.
+Finally, because the tritium decays into $^3$He over time (up to 4.21\% by the end of the run period), the $^3$He contribution was subtracted, based on the $^3$He measurement, and the target thickness was reduced to account for the tritium decay.

-Cuts were applied on the reconstructed angle and momentum of the scattered electrons to focus on the high-acceptance regions of spectrometers, while the Cherenkov and shower counter signals were used to remove the small contamination of negative pions~\cite{santiesteban_thesis}.
+Cuts were applied to the reconstructed angle and momentum of the scattered electrons to focus on the high-acceptance regions of spectrometers.
+The small pion contribution was removed by applying cuts to the Cherenkov and shower counter detectors, yielding a negligible ($<$0.1\%) pion contribution~\cite{santiesteban_thesis}.
 To subtract the large contribution from the target endcaps, the reaction vertex was selected to be $\pm$8~cm from the center of the target and the small ($<$1\%) residual contribution from the endcaps was removed using data from an empty cell or dummy target (two thicker Al foils at the position of the target windows that were used when the rate was low), as described in Ref.~\cite{Li:2022fhh}.